-The bent over rear delt raise is an effective exercise for targeting the shoulder muscles.
-To make the most of this exercise, be sure to keep your back straight and avoid swinging your arms as you raise and lower them.
+The bent-over rear delt raise is an effective exercise for targeting the shoulder muscles.
+To make the maximum of this exercise, make sure to keep your back straight and prevent the swinging of your arms as you raise and lower them.

 1. How much weight should I use for these exercises?

-The amount of weight you use will depend on your individual fitness level.
-If you are new to strength training, starting with lighter weights is advisable and gradually increasing the amount as you get stronger.
+The amount of weight you use depends on your fitness level.
+If you are; a beginner to strength training, starting with lighter weights is advisable, gradually increasing the amount as you get stronger.

-2. How many sets and reps should I do?
+2. How many reps and sets should one do?

-3. What is the best time of day to do these exercises?
+3. What is the best-suited time to do these exercises?

 The best time of day to do strength training exercises is whenever you can fit it into your schedule.
 Starting, you can do 2-3 sessions per week.
 You can also increase the frequency to 4-5 times per week as you gain experience.